 There are possibly hours maybe even minutes until my 6000th Instagram post.
 It seems impossible.
-When I hopped on the Instagram train in 2012, hardly anyone I knew was on the now infamous app.
+When I hopped on the Instagram train in 2011, hardly anyone I knew was on the now infamous app.
 For many years, at least within my circle of friends, I was a lone Instagram wolf- creating, playing, perusing and posting on Instagram.
-As the years progressed many others followed suit and now it’s hard to believe that it’s popularity rivals that of Facebook.
-It has certainly become a household name throughout the world.
+As the years progressed many others followed suit and now it has become a household name throughout the world.

 For many either who use Instagram sparingly, glimpsing at a few images now and again or for those who have not signed on yet, Instagram’s lure often remains an enigma.
 “Well, it is just photos?” people ask.
 For me, the “just photos” comment is kind of funny because this app has boomeranged my livelihood.
 Not only do I use it as a true online gallery where it’s embedded as an ever evolving daily or near daily live photo feed on my website, but it’s also a major hotbed where I gather creative inspiration, of photo taking and editing ideas, yes, but also from the words, captions and poems that pair with the images above them.
 And I have used Instagram mainly as an editing and posting tool but also as an actual phone camera where the filters pop up right then and there.
 I have even acquired the skills to navigate through this app and many other photo apps to the point where I teach others how to successfully turn everyday photos into art.
 And that is the lure, anyone can make art in a snap, literally.
 Yes, it can be time-consuming to play around, edit and post, but the feeling of having created something for yourself or others to see is fun and mutually satisfying.
 It’s a creative addiction.